-In standard SPH, a given particle's density is defined by a summation over the contributions of the particle itself and all of its overlapping neighbors (Eq.
-A2); this summed density is then sent to the equation of state, which treats the particle as a single pre-defined material type (iron or dunite in thermodynamical match to this low entropy situation, eventually reaching all the way to 0°K; sometimes this will occur in early stages of an impact, even when the objects were previously settled.
-We have identified two ways around such potential difficulties: 1) start with high initial uniform temperatures (e.g., Cameron & Benz 1991 considered objects with temperatures of 4000°K) or 2) assign an initially more realistic temperature profile that increases with depth.
+The calculation of an equivalent circular orbit is consistent with an expectation that interactions among disk particles would lead to energy dissipation on a time scale short compared to that of angular momentum transport in the disk, since for a given angular momentum, a circular orbit is the lowest energy state.
+However, such a calculation can include as disk material SPH particles with periapses below the surface of the central planet, particularly if a significant portion of the orbiting mass is on high eccentricity orbits.
+We thus also compute equivalent keplerian orbits for the bound particles using their instantaneous \mathbf{r} and \mathbf{v} vectors, and compare an estimated disk mass computed by including only those particles with periapses above the equatorial radius of the lower temperatures in an effort to provide a thermodynamical match to this low entropy situation, eventually reaching all the way to 0 K; sometimes this will occur in early stages of an impact, even when the objects were previously settled.
+We have identified two ways around such potential difficulties: (1) start with high initial uniform temperatures (e.g., Cameron and Benz, 1991, considered objects with temperatures of 4000 K), or (2) assign an initially more realistic temperature profile that increases with depth.